hotbytes/cl_jquery_fancybox/Documentation/Introduction/WhatDoesItDo/Index.rst

 ^^^^^^^^^^^^^^^^

-This extension adds the jQuery lightbox script “FancyBox 2” to you TYPO3 website.
+This extension adds the jQuery lightbox script “fancyBox” in version 2 or 3 to your TYPO3 website.

 Features: